My Home's in Alabama

-My Home's in Alabama is the fourth studio album by American country music band Alabama, released in May 1980 on RCA Nashville, their breakthrough album.
-It peaked at No. 3 on the Country album charts and no. 71 on Billboard 200.
+My Home's in Alabama is the fourth studio album by American country music band Alabama, released in May 1980 on RCA Nashville.
+It was the band's major label debut and breakthrough album, peaking at No. 3 on the Country album charts and no. 71 on Billboard 200.

 The title track pays homage to Alabama's southern rock roots.
 It reached No. 17 on the Billboard Hot Country Singles chart in early 1980.
 Two other tracks — the fiddle-heavy, southern rock-influenced "Tennessee River" and the ballad "Why Lady Why" — were the band's first two No. 1 songs, and laid the foundation for what became one of the most impressive popularity runs in country music history.